AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 ```
 Cross Join doesn't need any ON condition as all the records from Table A will be Joined with all the records from Table B.

 > Cross Join is also known as cartition product.
-As the result will be the product of the number ofand no-filter is used while selecting the data's (8 x 8  =64) .
+As the result will be the product of the number of records in each tables and no-filter is used while selecting the data's (8 x 8  =64, 5 x 6 =30) .

 c